 New Sharon is a very small city located in the state of Iowa.
 With a population of 1,247 people and just one neighborhood, New Sharon is the 328th largest community in Iowa.
-Much of the housing stock in New Sharon was built prior to World War II, making it one of the older and more historic cities in the country.
+New Sharon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 New Sharon is a blue-collar town, with 35.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New Sharon is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in New Sharon who work in office and administrative support (15.29%), sales jobs (9.71%), and teaching (8.44%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.56% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in New Sharon telecommute to their jobs.
+Overall, about 9.56% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, New Sharon doesn't have a public transportation system that people use for their commute.